 Although some of the data is incomplete or inaccurate, the Internet Movie Database (IMDb) has information on Wes Warner: https://www.imdb.com/name/nm0912611/

 188? - 1967

-Bud Pope's twenty year movie career ran from about 1925 - 1944.
+Bud Pope's fifteen year movie career ran from about 1925 - 1939.
 He acted in about a hundred movies in mostly uncredited roles as a henchman, lawman, townsman, barfly, rider, etc. He picked up paydays at Columbia, Monogram, and Republic as well as Poverty Row companies Reliable, Willis Kent, Spectrum, Resolute, others.
 He also did stuntwork in several dozen films, most of which were fisticuffs when playing a henchman.

 There were several marriages - to Katherine Carpi in 1923; then to Elsie Fanny Hannam in 1934; and in the 1940 census, he has a 29 year old wife named Lucretia who was born in Florida.
 And when Bud registered for the World War II draft in 1942, his contact was Jacqueline Pope and they lived together in Burbank, California.
 Unsure if Jacqueline was his wife, sister or daughter.

 William Emerson 'Bud' Pope passed away May 30, 1967 in the Los Angeles area.

 Although some of the data may be incomplete or inaccurate, the Internet Movie Database (IMDb) has information on Bud Pope: https://www.imdb.com/name/nm0691090/